Federal proposal for 32-hour workweek gets traction in Congress - NewsBreak

 Federal proposal for 32-hour workweek gets traction in Congress

-WASHINGTON — Shortening the work week is the concept behind a federal proposal that’s getting some traction on Capitol Hill.
+Shortening the workweek is the concept behind a federal proposal that’s getting some traction on Capitol Hill.

 During the pandemic, economic consultant Alex Pang said some companies have already shown a shorter week is not only feasible but beneficial to workers and the bottom line.